 No matter which of our three parks you’re staying in it’s possible to get to Shanklin in under an hour, so there’s no excuse not to visit!
 If you need directions, here’s how to reach the village from each park.

-Rookley Country Park is the closest to Shanklin, as it’s just a 14-minute drive away.
+The Lakes Rookley is the closest to Shanklin, as it’s just a 14-minute drive away.
 Start by heading south-east on the main road, then turn left onto the A3020 and continue to follow this road for five miles.
 Next, take the left onto High Street/A3055 and you’ll be at your destination in half a mile.

 From Colwell Bay

 This park is the furthest from Shanklin, but it will still only take you 45 minutes to reach the village.
 Begin by taking Monks Lane to Colwell Road/A3054 in Norton Green.
 Follow the A road until the second roundabout, at which you want to take the third exit on Medina Way/A3020.
 Again, continue following the A road until you reach Blackwater Junction/A3056.
 Stay on the A road for 6.7 miles, then turn right onto Sandown Road/A3055 and continue for about a mile until you reach Shanklin.

 Parking in Shanklin